-6.9.2 Observing modes
+6.8.2 Observing modes

 HAWK-I is a wide-field imager and the standard observing mode is imaging.

-A Fast Photometry (FastPhot) mode is also offered in both Visitor Mode and Service Mode.
+In Period 91, the Fast Photometry (FastPhot) mode is only offered in Visitor Mode.
 However, in the case of lunar occultations only disappearances can be supported in Service Mode.
 In the case of observing appearances, Visitor Mode must be requested.
 For more details about the FastPhot Mode, please refer to the HAWK-I User Manual.

-6.9.3 Brightness limit and persistence
+6.8.3 Brightness limit and persistence

 The HAWK-I detectors show a persistence effect if the observed sources are heavily saturated, which affects subsequent observations of faint sources.
-In general, observations of fields containing objects brighter than Ks=8.1 mag, H=9.1 mag or J=8.8 mag should be carried out in Visitor Mode.
-When using Fast Photometry these limits can be overriden under bad seeing conditions or if telescope active optics is requested to provide slightly degraded corrections (BadAO mode).
+In general, the maximum intensity per DIT allowed for Service Mode observations correspond to 5 time the saturation level.
+Observations of fields containing objects brighter than Ks=8.1 mag, H=9.1 mag or J=8.8 mag should be carried out in Visitor Mode.
+When using Fast Photometry these limits can be broken under bad (recommended) seeing conditions and if noAO (BadAO) is used.
+The magnitude of the brightest source in the field must be explicitly written in the proposal.

-6.9.4 Limiting magnitudes
+6.8.4 Limiting magnitudes

-Typical limiting magnitudes of HAWK-I (S/N of 5 on a point source, 3600 s integration on source) under average conditions (0.8" seeing, 1.2 airmass) are given in Table 10.
+Typical limiting magnitudes of HAWK-I (S/N of 5 on a point source, $3600 \,\mathrm{s}$ integration on source) under average conditions (0.8" seeing, 1.2 airmass) are given in Table 8.